neil-berg/portfolio/src/posts/2019-02-02-carried-away-with-arrays.md

   ({...item, price: item.price * .90 }))
 ```

-We define and create a new array by mapping over each item in `cart` and returning a new object where the `price` property on each item is reduced by 10%.
+We declare and create a new array by mapping over each item in `cart` and applying a function that returns a new object where the value of the `price` property on each item is reduced by 10%.
 I'm making use of arrow functions with an implicit `return` statement here.
-And I'm also employing the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to copy each object and then modify its `price` property.
+And I'm also employing the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to copy each object and then update values of the `price` property.

 **Example 2**: We have a coupon for \$5 off items from the "kitchen" department.
 How do we shave off five bucks from the bowls and plates in our cart?